Suyash400/Insurance-Policy-Claims-Analytics-Dashboard/README.md

 Claim Number, Claim Date, Claim Amount, Claim Status

-Extra fields created in Power Query:
+Additional columns created in Power Query for analysis:

 Age Group (Young Adults / Adults / Senior)

- Active / Inactive (based on Policy End Date condition)
+Active / Inactive (based on Policy End Date logic)

-5. Features
+5. Features / Highlights
- Business Problem
+• Business Problem

-Insurance data usually contains multiple fields (premium, coverage, claim status, customer details), but without a dashboard it’s difficult to quickly answer questions like:
+Insurance datasets contain multiple attributes (policy type, premiums, coverage, claims, customer demographics), but without a dashboard it becomes time-consuming to answer important questions like:

-Which policy types generate the highest premiums?
+Which policy types generate the most premium?

-How many policies are currently active vs inactive?
+How many policies are active vs expired?

-What’s the claim outcome split (settled / rejected / pending)?
+What is the split of claims (settled / rejected / pending)?

-Which age segment contributes higher claim amounts?
+Which age segment has higher claim amounts?

-How does coverage vary across different policy types and claim statuses?
+How does coverage vary across policy types and claim outcomes?

+These insights are not easy to track quickly in raw tables.

- Goal of the Dashboard
+• Goal of the Dashboard

-To create a single Power BI report that:
+To provide an interactive Power BI report that:

-Gives a clear summary of premium, coverage, and claims

-Supports interactive filtering using slicers and visual selections
+Shows key insurance KPIs in one place

+Allows users to filter data by policy/customer/claim

+Highlights claim outcome trends and policy performance

-Provides drill-through access to full records for deeper analysis
+Enables drill-through to row-level records for validation and deeper analysis

-Can be published and shared through Power BI Service
+Can be published to Power BI Service for sharing with others

- Walkthrough of Key Visuals (Brief)
+• Walkthrough of Key Visuals

-🔹 KPI Cards (Top Section)
+Key KPIs (Top Section)

-Premium Amount
+Premium Amount (Total)

-Coverage Amount
+Coverage Amount (Total)

-Claim Amount
+Claim Amount (Total)
-These cards update instantly based on slicers and selections.

-🔹 Slicers (Filters)
+Filter Panel (Slicers)

 Policy Number

 Customer ID

 Claim Number
-Used to filter the full report page.

-🔹 Multi-Row Card (Gender Split)

-Shows count of:
+(All visuals update based on slicer selections)

+Gender Distribution (Multi-row Card)

-Male customers
+Male Customers Count

-Female customers
+Female Customers Count
-Also works as a filter when clicked.
+(Also works as a quick filter)

-🔹 Ribbon Chart (Claims by Status)
+Claims by Status (Ribbon Chart)

-Displays the number of claims by:
+Shows the number of claims by:

 Settled

+Pending

 Rejected

-Pending

-🔹 Bar Chart (Premium Amount by Policy Type)
+Premium Amount by Policy Type (Bar Chart)

-Compares policy types (Auto, Health, Home, Life, Travel etc.) based on premium contribution.
+Compares total premium generated by different policy types like:

+Auto, Health, Home, Life, Travel

-🔹 Line Chart (Claim Amount by Age Group)
+Claim Amount by Age Group (Line Chart)

-Shows total claim amount for:
+Displays claim amount trends across:

 Young Adults